 This page has been created to give you the resources you need to prepare in case of emergency, keep you informed of the measures we are taking and notify you of any impacts to our community.

 It is that time of the year when we catch a glimmer of ‘Spring’ and begin to enjoy some milder Manitoba weather.
 As we watched the snow melt around us it brought us assurance that spring was on the way.
 The snow and ice melt raised concerns with flooding as we experienced the first crest of the Red River which affected and our creeks, drains and tributaries.
-A second crest of the Red River is expected around May 11 for Winnipeg, meaning we can expect the crest for our area shortly after.
+A second crest of the Red River occurred mid May for Winnipeg and surrounding areas.
 It is important that we all continue to keep a close eye on water levels and we continue to prepare, as we may not be in the clear just yet!

 Having said that, as a Municipality we are working diligently to ensure we reduce any chance of flooding that comes our way, however that still leaves many things that residents can do to help alleviate issues.

 We want to let everyone know just how much we appreciate your patience and understanding throughout one of the most difficult winters and into the spring melt season.
 As we work through this season, we understand that another level of stress is added to prevent emergency situations from occurring but please know we are here to work with you and assist you as much as possible.
 Our departments continue to monitor weather conditions and river/water body levels and have all necessary emergency equipment ready to go in case of an event.
 We will continue to provide important updates as information becomes available.

 Overland flooding occurs when water on the ground surface does not have sufficient time to flow into rivers and streams or be absorbed into the ground, potentially causing flooding of low-lying areas, roads and properties.

 Municipal Road and Provincial Highway Closures – Also listed below

 - Dunning Crossing – Closed April 13, 2023